Warner-Bell/audio-transcription-build/README.md

 ## 🏆 Acknowledgements
 - Thanks to **AWS** for their robust services. 💪
-- Special thanks to **OpenAI** for inspiring innovation with AI-based projects. 🙌
+- Special thanks to **OpenAI** for inspiring innovation with AI-based tools. 🙌

 ## 📬 Contact